-- (b) DDW LLC, its existing subsidiaries and associated companies, including DPMPL and its subsidiaries and DPSPL and its subsidiaries, together with any of their respective future subsidiaries which may be newly set up or to be acquired by them from time to time (collectively, "DDW LLC Group"); and - (c) Hwah Hong.
+- (b) DDW LLC, its existing subsidiaries and associated companies, including DPMPL and its subsidiaries and DPSPL and its subsidiaries, together with any of their respective future subsidiaries which may be newly set up or to be acquired by them from time to time (collectively, "DDW LLC Group"); and - (c) Hwah Hong

 Prior to the Acquisition (as defined below), DDW LLC owned the entire issued share capital of DDW-PA, which in turn, owned the entire issued share capital of DPMPL.
-DPMPL is the Company's Controlling Shareholder, which holds approximately 18.95% of the issued share capital of the Company as at the Latest Practicable Date.
+DPMPL is the Company's Controlling Shareholder, which holds approximately 26.98% of the issued share capital of the Company as at the Latest Practicable Date.

-DDW LLC and PaxOcean had on 26 September 2012 entered into a shareholders' agreement in respect of DDW-PA and its subsidiaries, pursuant to which, PaxOcean acquired and subscribed for 67% of the shareholding interest of DDW-PA while 33% shareholding interest remained with DDW LLC (the "Acquisition").
+DDW LLC and PaxOcean had on 26 September 2012 entered into a shareholders' agreement in respect of DDW-PA and its subsidiaries (which consists of DPMPL and its subsidiaries and DPSPL and its subsidiaries), pursuant to which, PaxOcean acquired and subscribed for 67% of the shareholding interest of DDW-PA while 33% shareholding interest remained with DDW LLC (the "Acquisition").